This Person Dropped A Major Hint About Salman Khan's Eid 2020 Release; See Leaked Picture!

 Various media reports suggest this Salman starrer is scheduled to hit the shooting floors on November 4 this year.

 Meanwhile, the superstar's next release is 'Dabangg 3' where he will be reprising his role of Chulbul Pandey.
 The film has Kannada superstar Kiccha Sudeep playing the main antagonist, Balli.
 On Dussehra this year, the makers unveiled his first look poster from the film.
-'Dabangg 3' also stars Sonakshi Sinha and marks the Bollywood debut of Mahesh Manjrekar's daughter Saiee.
+'Dabangg 3' also stars Sonakshi Sinha and marks the Bollywood debut of Mahesh Manjrekar's daughter Saiee Manjrekar.
 The film is slated to release on December 20, 2019.

 Salman Khan Is Extremely Upset With Ranbir Kapoor